 There are three common ways in which bacteria can develop an immunity to penicillin:

-- Penicillinase - sometimes bacteria produce penicillinases (e.g. beta-lactamase), enzymes that degrade penicillin.
-This ability is then transmitted throughout the bacterial group via a plasmid (a small ring of DNA) in a process called conjugation - the bacterial equivalent of sexual reproduction, where new genetic information is shared between individuals.
+- Penicillinase: Bacteria are sometimes able to produce penicillinase, an enzyme that degrades penicillins.
+This ability can spread throughout the bacterial population via a small ring of DNA in a process called conjugation.
+This is the bacterial equivalent of sexual reproduction, where individual organisms share new genetic information between them.

-- Altered bacterial structure - some bacteria subtly change the format of their peptidoglycan wall or the penicillin-binding proteins so that the penicillin can no longer bind to it.
+- Altered bacterial structure: Some bacteria can subtly change the format of the penicillin-binding proteins in their peptidoglycan wall so that penicillins can no longer bind to it.

-- Penicillin removal - other bacteria develop systems to export penicillin.
-Bacteria have efflux pumps that are used to transport substances out of the cell.
-Some of these pumps can be repurposed to dispose of penicillin.
+- Penicillin removal: Other bacteria develop systems to export penicillins.
+Bacteria have efflux pumps that they use to release substances from the cell.
+The repurposing of some of these pumps can allow the cell to dispose of penicillins.

-Headaches are a common side effect of penicillin use.
+Nausea is a common side effect of taking penicillins.